w-henderson/Humphrey/docs/src/websocket/sync/getting-started.md

 # Getting Started
-This chapter will walk you through the steps to get started with Humphrey WebSocket.
+This chapter will walk you through the steps to get started with Humphrey WebSocket synchronously.

 ## Adding WebSocket Support to a Humphrey Project
 To add WebSocket support to an existing project, you just need to add the `humphrey_ws` dependency to your `Cargo.toml` file.
 It is important to ensure that the version is acceptable for that of the core crate, so you should ideally find out the latest version for each and fix the version accordingly.